 1. Makita 9403 Anti-Noise Belt Sanders

-Sanding a surface is not only dusty but can also be noisy at times.
+Sanding a surface is not only dusty but can also be noisy.
 The latter is an issue Makita wants to address.
-The toolmaker reduced the noise to 84 decibels, which is on the workshops’ low end of tools noise production.
+The toolmaker reduced the noise to 84 decibels on the workshops’ low end of tools noise production.
 The belt has a standard width of 4 inches and runs at 1640 feet per minute, fast enough to polish most surfaces.

-There are a few things we really like: the construction of the belt sander seals the motor and the bearings, so they won’t get contaminated and will last longer.
+We really like a few things: the construction of the belt sander seals the motor and the bearings, so they won’t get contaminated and will last longer.
 Also, it has a very comfortable handle and a long power cord.
-If you have to work on a long surface, the Makita sander is your friend.
+The Makita sander is your friend if you have to work on a long surface.
 A front grip makes operation even more effortless and helps to apply just the right amount of pressure to the belt.

 - Quiet operation with less than 84 dbA